 4.1.
 Updated Map of Sanitary Sewer System

-An up-to-date map of the sanitary sewer system showing all gravity line segments and manholes, pumping facilities, pressure pipes and valves, and stormwater conveyance facilities within the sewer system service area boundaries.
+An up-to-date map(s) of the sanitary sewer system, and procedures for maintaining and providing State and Regional Water Board staff access to the map(s).
+The map(s) must show gravity line segments and manholes, pumping facilities, pressure pipes and valves, and applicable stormwater conveyance facilities within the sewer system service area boundaries.

 4.2.
 Preventive Operation and Maintenance Activities

-A scheduling system and a data collection system for routine preventive operation and maintenance activities conducted by staff and contractors.
+A scheduling system and a data collection system for preventive operation and maintenance activities conducted by staff and contractors.

+The scheduling system must include:

+Inspection and maintenance activities,

+Higher-frequency inspections and maintenance of known problem areas,

+Regular visual and closed-circuit television (CCTV) inspections of manholes and sewer pipes.

-The scheduling system must schedule: (1) routine inspection and maintenance activities, and (2) higher-frequency inspections and maintenance of known problem areas.
-The data collection system must document data from routine inspection and maintenance activities, and higher-frequency inspections and maintenance of high-risk infrastructure conditions.
+The data collection system must document data from system inspection and maintenance activities.

 4.3.
-Rehabilitation and Replacement

-Sewer system rehabilitation and replacement procedures to prioritize short-term and long-term rehabilitation actions that address deficiencies that pose a high risk of spills.
-The procedures must include:

-Regular visual and closed-circuit television (CCTV) inspections of manholes and sewer pipes;

-A method for prioritizing capital improvements addressing high risk system and deficiencies;

-Joint coordination between operation and maintenance staff, and engineering staff/consultants during planning, design, and construction of capital improvement projects; and

-Interagency coordination with other impacted utility agencies.

-4.4.
 Training

 In-house and external training provided on a regular basis for sanitary sewer system operations and maintenance staff and contractors.
 The training must cover: